Tarab-Imam/new2/README.md

 # new2
-This is a new repository.
+It is a new repository.
 <br>
 In this repository,I'll use C and python.
 <p> I'll use some of the functions used in C. </p>